 ‘How much do I need to retire’ is one of the most common questions we are asked by our clients.

-Often, they’re in the height of their careers, working feverishly to build a large enough nest egg to ensure they can, one day, retire comfortable.
-Preferably, this nest egg will be in their super fund, as this will usually result in them paying the least amount of tax.
+Often, they’re in the height of their careers, working feverishly to build a large enough nest egg to ensure they can, one day, retire comfortably.
+Preferably, this nest egg will be in their super fund, as this will usually result in paying the least amount of tax.